 If you said yes to one or more of these, you are a future product designer!
 Product Design is about making your imagination a reality.
 Everything we experience in our built environment has been created by people for people.
 Designers come from different backgrounds, some have creative skills, some have technical skills, but all are visionaries who are dedicated to improving the world around them.
-Product Design encompasses a wide range of careers for creative people who want to problem solve, innovate and change the world.

 This is a Welsh-medium course.
 The UCAS code for the English-medium course is different.